wombleton/gitlaw-nz/acts/B/Building Societies Act 1965.md

     Compare: 1908 No 18 s 22; Building Societies Act 1962 s 121 (UK)

-    Section 129 heading: amended, on 20 September 2007, by [section 7][252] of the Building Societies Amendment Act 2007 (2007 No 43).
+    Section 129 heading: amended, on 20 September 2007, by [section 7][256] of the Building Societies Amendment Act 2007 (2007 No 43).

-    Section 129(1): repealed, on 20 September 2007, by [section 7][252] of the Building Societies Amendment Act 2007 (2007 No 43).
+    Section 129(1): repealed, on 20 September 2007, by [section 7][256] of the Building Societies Amendment Act 2007 (2007 No 43).

-    Section 129(2): repealed, on 20 September 2007, by [section 7][252] of the Building Societies Amendment Act 2007 (2007 No 43).
+    Section 129(2): repealed, on 20 September 2007, by [section 7][256] of the Building Societies Amendment Act 2007 (2007 No 43).

 ##### 130 Form in which records may be kept

-*   (1) Any register, record, or book of account to be kept by a society may be kept either by making entries in bound books or by recording the matters in question in any other manner.
+*   (1) Any register, record, or accounting record to be kept by a society may be kept either by making entries in bound books or by recording the matters in question in any other manner.

-    (2) Where any such register, record, or book of account is not kept by making records in a bound book but is kept by some other means, adequate precautions shall be taken for guarding against falsification and for facilitating its discovery.
+    (2) Where any such register, record, or accounting record is not kept by making records in a bound book but is kept by some other means, adequate precautions shall be taken for guarding against falsification and for facilitating its discovery.

     (3) Where default is made in complying with subsection (2), the society, and every officer of the society who is in default, shall be guilty of an offence against this Act.

     Compare: Building Societies Act 1962 s 122 (UK)

+    Section 130(1): amended, on 1 April 2014, by [section 14][347] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

+    Section 130(2): amended, on 1 April 2014, by [section 14][347] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

 ##### 131 Exemptions from stamp duties